utkarshadley/utkarshadley/README.md

 - 👋 Hi, I’m @utkarsh
-- 👀 I’m interested in Data Science Field And Also in AI
+- 👀 I’m interested in Data Analyst Field And Also in AI
 - 🌱 I’m currently learning python With AI
 - 💞️ I’m looking to collaborate any website
 - 📫 How to reach me e-mail id:-utkarshuk4@gmail.com